reubensammut/ExEcc0dE/slae/2015-11-29-slae_2_reverse_tcp.markdown

 Error message when connection failed to be established
 </div>

-Above we can the shellcode being executed while the server to connect back to was not listening on the specified port.
+Above we can see the shellcode being executed while the server with the specified IP and port was not listening on the specified port.
 An error message saying "[!]
 Connection failed" is displayed to the screen.
 We can also see the return code set to "1", to indicate the error.

 Now we'll look at the case when the connection succeeds.